min2ha/ukwa-site/content/target/56193/index.en.md

   "subject": "Brexit"
 }

-# BBC News: Brexit: UK-EU freedom of movement 'to end in March 2019'

 Free movement of people between the EU and UK will end in March 2019, UK government ministers confirmed.